 November is here and it brings with it one of the most important American holidays-Thanksgiving!

-If you’re not familiar with it, Americans celebrate Thanksgiving to commemorate the first Thanksgiving feast between the Puritan settlers and the First Nations People (Native American Indians).
+If you’re not familiar with it, Americans celebrate Thanksgiving to commemorate the first Thanksgiving feast between the Puritan settlers and the Native American Indians.

 The Puritans were a group of people who were persecuted for their religious practices in England.
 They had disagreements with the way the Church of England and Catholic Church were practicing Christianity and they refused to take part in certain practices mandated by the church and were persecuted for it.
 To find religious freedom, they immigrated to “The New World”.
 They landed in the north eastern part of what we now call the United States of America, a place with an extremely hard winter climate.
 Many of the original settlers died from disease, were killed, or they just could not survive the winter.

-Some of the First Nations groups helped the Puritans by teaching them about food they could eat and how to survive off the land.
+Some of the Native American Indians helped the Puritans by teaching them about food they could eat and how to survive off the land.
 When they had their first bountiful harvest, these groups of people came together for a celebration feast.
 They celebrated the abundance of their harvest, knowing they would have enough food for the winter challenges that lay ahead.

 This is important for Americans because one of the founding principles on which our nation was built is religious freedom; it’s a value we proudly hold dear.
 Thanksgiving is a time for sharing a meal with family and friends, a time to be with each other and rest, and a time of nostalgia as we eat traditional foods and watch American football.